Quick Summary: How Much Hair Loss Per Day is Normal for a Male?

 Tips to Reduce Hair Loss

-There are a number of things you can do to reduce hair loss, including:
+There are several things you can do to reduce hair loss, including:

-- Maintain a healthy lifestyle: Eat a healthy diet, get regular exercise, and manage stress.
+- Maintain a healthy lifestyle: Eat a balanced diet, exercise regularly, and manage stress.

 - Use a gentle shampoo and conditioner: Avoid harsh shampoos that can strip your scalp of its natural oils.

-- Be gentle with your hair: Avoid tight hairstyles and hairstyles that pull on your hair, as it can cause traction alopecia.
+- Be gentle with your hair: Avoid tight hairstyles and those that pull on it, as they can cause traction alopecia.

-- Explore hair loss treatments: There are a number of hair loss treatments available, such as minoxidil and finasteride.
+- Explore hair loss treatments: There are several available, such as minoxidil and finasteride.
 These medications can help to slow hair loss and promote hair growth.

 How do hair transplants help with hair loss?